-The Hagadda is the story of the Exodus from Egypt; yet early on, there is a strange section that doesn’t really seem to fit the theme:
+The Haggada is the story of the Exodus from Egypt.
+But there’s a strange section towards the beginning that doesn’t quite fit the theme:

 Before Moshe’s death, he warned the people about a mistake they and we would repeatedly make: